yaqi-lyu/SSW.Rules.Content/rules/excel-distinguish-calculated-cells/rule.md

 ---
-seoDescription: Apply a grey (or gray) background to formula cells in Excel to reduce errors and make your spreadsheet easier to read and maintain.
+seoDescription: "Apply a grey (or gray) background to formula cells in Excel to reduce errors and make your spreadsheet easier to read and maintain."
 type: rule
 title: Do you apply a grey background to cells containing formulas in Excel?
 uri: excel-distinguish-calculated-cells